kalliope-project/kalliope/Docs/default_settings.md

   - bing
 ```

-Please refer to the STT doc to know available parameter for each supported TTS
+Some arguments are required, some other optional, please refer to the STT documentation to know available parameters for each supported STT.

 #### text_to_speech
 Text to speech configuration
 Each TTS has it own configuration.
 This configuration is passed as argument following the syntax bellow